david-roper/AbetProcessor/README.md

 # AbetProcessor
-Repo exerimenting with converting Abetdb files into other forms of data
+Repo experimenting with converting Abetdb files into other forms of data